Causes of Kidney Disease

 As the damage from diabetes gets worse, many of the waste products that the kidneys usually remove from the body stay in the blood.
 At the same time, some of the protein and nutrients that should stay in the blood are lost in the urine.
 A simple urine test can check for protein in the urine.
 Protein in the urine indicates there has been damage done to the kidneys.

 Even people with controlled diabetes are at higher risk for kidney disease, than others.
 Medical scientists are still unsure of the relationship between diabetes and kidney disease, whether it is due to heredity, diet or other medical conditions, but certain ethnic heritages have higher rates of kidney disease.
-African Americans, American Indians, and Hispanics/Latinos develop diabetes, CKD, and kidney failure at rates higher than Asians or Caucasians.
+African Americans, American Indians and Hispanics/Latinos develop diabetes, chronic kidney disease (CKD) and kidney failure at rates higher than Asians or Caucasians.

 Both a family history of hypertension and the presence of hypertension appear to increase chances of developing kidney disease.
 Hypertension also accelerates the progress of kidney disease when it already exists.

-- Toxicities from drugs ““ pain killers such as ibuprofen or naproxen (Advil or Aleve), chemotherapy or antibiotics
+- Toxicities from drugs: Pain killers such as ibuprofen or naproxen (Advil or Aleve), chemotherapy or antibiotics may result in kidney toxicity.